 Test your dryer filter by clearing it of lint, then pouring a small amount of water onto the filter screen.
 If the water pools up instead of flowing through the screen, wash the screen in warm, soapy water using a brush.
 Rinse, retest, and repeat until the water flows through.
 Then you’re all set!

 The dryer drum usually doesn’t need cleaning unless you’re drying a load of hairy pet items or a pillow that explodes.
 In those cases, try to shake the hair and grit off the articles before tossing them into the dryer.
 After the load is dry, wipe out the drum with a damp cloth to remove hair and grit or anything else that may be in there.

-Should lipstick, gum, crayon, etc. accidentally find its way into your dryer, it’s OK to scream.
-After you cool down, however, follow this advice from Debra Johnson, national home cleaning expert at Merry Maids.
+Should lipstick, gum, crayon, etc. accidentally find their way into your dryer, it’s OK to scream.
+After you cool down, however, follow this advice from Debra Johnson, the national home cleaning expert at Merry Maids.

 3. Clean Your Dryer Vent Annually

 Dryer exhaust vents should be inspected and cleaned at least once a year depending on the size of the household and dryer usage.
 In a normal household with standard use, once a year is adequate.